Gabriel2409/obsidian_notes/Snowflake - Architecture.md

   - can be paused or resumed (no billing when paused)
   - come in many sizes: small, medium, large, ... (from xs to 6xl)
 - We can create virtually unlimited virtual warehouses, each with its own config.
 Each warehouse is isolated from each other
-- All running virtual warehouses have **consistent** (see [[Consistency patterns]]) access to the same data in the storage layer.
-Snowflake is NOT eventually consistent, it uses strict ACID compliant processing, which is achieved thanks to the Transaction service in the Global service layer which synchronises data access
+- All running virtual warehouses have **consistent** (see [[Consistency patterns]]) access to the same data in the storage layer. **Snowflake is NOT eventually consistent, it us strongly consistent** (strict ACID compliant processing), which is achieved thanks to the Transaction service in the Global service layer which synchronises data access.

 ### Services layer